25 Types Of Pesto To Try Before You Die

 The argument for embracing different types of pesto

-As it happens, there have been plenty of Italians who have tweaked the classic recipe to include their preferred ingredients.
-While it’s impossible to provide a truly exhaustive list, here are some notable examples of pesto sauces that warrant a closer look.
+Plenty of Italians have tweaked the classic recipe to include their preferred ingredients.
+While it's impossible to provide an exhaustive list, here are some notable examples of pesto sauces that warrant a closer look.

 This is the original basil pesto that we all know and love.
-It's a sauce that the inhabitants of Genoa hold dear to their hearts, and you'll struggle to find any alternative versions on the city's trattoria menus.
+Genoa's inhabitants hold it dear to their hearts, and you'll struggle to find alternative versions on the city's trattoria menus.

 #2: Pesto Rosso